upbound/docs/content/spaces/observability.md

 {{< /tabs >}}

 {{<hint "important" >}}
-In Spaces v1.3, we're only exposing a space-level installation time configuration.
-In the next iteration, we plan to enable the ability to configure export backends per control plane group or for individual control planes.
+In Spaces v1.3, you must configure Space-level observability when you first install a Space.
+In future releases, Upbound will allow backend exports per control plane group or per individual control planes.
 {{< /hint >}}